 - Periodic contractor reporting.
-Contractors submit progress reports or other appropriate data or deliverables to report on services being provided, adherence to the contract, and progress being made.
+Contractors submit progress reports or other appropriate data or deliverables to report on services being provided, adherence to the contract, and degree of progress being made.
 Substandard performance can also be determined. - On-site reviews and observations.
 Contract managers may conduct onsite reviews, interview contractor staff to ascertain their understanding of program goals, interview clients about services received, review key systems and service documentation, review client case records, review personnel records to ensure staff have appropriate credentials, review fiscal records, and observe operations whenever possible.
-The results of these reviews should be documented in writing and compared with contract requirements - Invoice reviews.
-Comparing billings/invoices with contract terms ensures the costs being charged are accurate, consistent with the contract requirements, and within the compensation limits set by the contract.
-Also, verifying that funds are tracked by fund source will help prevent over-payments by fund. - Audit report reviews.
-Contract managers review any required audit reports and audit work papers and ensure the contractor takes appropriate and timely corrective action, if required. - Other periodic contact with contractor.
+The results of these reviews should be documented in writing and compared with contract requirements. - Invoice reviews.
+Contract managers compare billings/invoices with contract terms to ensure the costs being charged are accurate, consistent with the contract requirements, and within the compensation limits set by the contract.
+Verifying that funds are tracked by fund source will help prevent over-payments by fund. - Audit report reviews.
+Contract managers review any required audit reports and audit work papers and ensure the contractor takes appropriate and timely corrective action, if required. - Client surveys.
+Contract managers, or the contractors, may survey clients concerning contract service delivery and quality.
+Contract managers should require the contractor to resolve client complaints.
+Contractors should keep records of both the complaint and method of resolution.

+Other periodic contact with contractor.
 Meetings and other periodic contact with the contractor to review progress facilitates continuous dialog and mitigates problems.